danitellini/Codecademy---Intro-to-IT-Project---Software-Development-Concepts/README.md

+# Psuedocode Practice

 Project Objectives:
 	Design the steps of an algorithm.
 	Convert the steps into a full flowchart.
-	Turn the flowchart into pseudocode.
+	Turn the flowchart into psuedocode.